PTP over PRP

 • Follow_Up frames are generated by every 2-step clock and carry no RCT.

-• TCs are not PRP-aware and not obliged to forward the RCT, which is a message part that comes after the payload.
+• TCs are not PRP-aware and are not obliged to forward the RCT, which is a message part that comes after the payload.

-The implementation of the PTP over PRP feature is based on the PTP over PRP operation that is detailed in IEC 62439-3:2016, Industrial communication networks - High availability automation networks - Part 3: Parallel Redundancy Protocol (PRP) and High-availability Seamless Redundancy (HSR).
+The implementation of the PTP over PRP feature is based on the PTP over PRP operation that is detailed in IEC 62439-3:2016, Industrial communication networks - High availability automation networks - Part 3: Parallel Redundancy Protocol (PRP) and High-availability Seamless Redundancy (HSR) .
 This approach overcomes the problems mentioned earlier by not appending an RCT to PTP packets and bypassing the PRP duplicate/discard logic for PTP packets.

-PTP over PRP Packet Flow
+PTP over PRP packet flow

-The following figure illustrates the operation of PTP over PRP.
+This figure illustrates the operation of PTP over PRP.

 Figure 1.
 PTP over PRP Packet Flow